Planck's principle: Formulation

-Colloquially, this is often paraphrased as "Science progresses one funeral at a time".
+Often the more concise "Science progresses one funeral at a time" is used which was originated by Paul A. Samuelson.

 Adoption

-Planck's quote has been used by Thomas Kuhn, Paul Feyerabend, Moran Cerf and others to argue scientific revolutions are non-rational, rather than spread through "mere force of truth and fact".
+Planck's quote has been used by Thomas Kuhn, Paul Feyerabend, and others to argue scientific revolutions are non-rational, rather than spread through "mere force of truth and fact".

 Eric Hoffer, the longshoreman-philosopher, cites Planck's Principle in support of his views on drastic social change and the nature of mass movements.
 According to Hoffer's May 20, 1959 journal entry, the successful navigation of drastic change requires "endowment ... with a new identity and a sense of rebirth" as was the case with Moses and the Exodus.
 Only after forty years in the desert could Moses transform Hebrew slaves into free men, that is, a new generation:

 "Moses discovered that no migration, no drama, no spectacle, no myth, and no miracles could turn slaves into free men.
 It cannot be done.
 So he led the slaves back into the desert, and waited forty years until the slave generation died, and a new generation, desert born and bred, was ready to enter the promised land.

 "All revolutionary leaders, though they fervently preach change, know that people cannot change.
 Unlike Moses they have neither a handy desert nor the patience to wait forty years.
 Hence the purges and the terror to get rid of the grown-up generation.

 "It is of interest that even in the objective world of science man's mind is not more malleable than in the habit-bound world of everyday life.
 Max Planck maintained that a new scientific truth does not triumph by convincing its opponents, but because its opponents eventually die, and a new generation grows up that is familiar with it.
 Here, too, you need forty years in the desert" (175-176).